tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 1. Create a developer account

 Uploaded Lists are a feature restricted to select Enterprise customers and developers.
 If you do not have access to Uploaded Lists and would like to develop an integration, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
-Creating a developer account does not reqiure a credit card and will provide full access to the Uploaded Lists feature and associated APIs.
+Creating a developer account does not require a credit card and will provide full access to the Uploaded Lists feature and associated APIs.

 ### 2. Register your application